JiaxingQiu/mvtsbuilder/README.md

 # mvtsbuilder

-Build d machine learning friendly MVTS( (multi-variable time series) dataframe or tensorflow dataset from raw data of csv or db format.
+Build Multi-variable Time Series (MVTS) pandas dataframe or tensorflow dataset, by uniforming multiple sources of raw data in csv format or database format to use in the same ML project.

 ## Installation